ajeetblog/blog/_wip/2019-07-08-devopsattitude.md

 ## DevOps is not a role
-The project defines the staffing requirement or/ onboard engineers as a 'DevSecOps Engineer' who have skills and experience in CI-CD and other tools to support DevOps road map of their project.
+The project defines the staffing requirement or onboard engineers as a 'DevSecOps Engineers' with relevant skills and experience to implement DevSecOps road map of their project.

 ***